rschubkegel/hcc/src/pages/2024/fall/computer-science/syllabus.md

 ## Required Materials

-Students will need access to a computer with internet access in order to access course materials, complete online tests, and work on programming assignments.
+Students will need access to a computer with internet access in order to access course materials, complete online quizes, and work on programming assignments.

 Students (or their parent) are required to sign up for a free account for the online development environment [OneCompiler](https://onecompiler.com/).